Let’s talk sous vide cookers.

 At a basic level, sous vide cookers do one thing: heat and circulate water around food that is vacuum sealed in a pouch.

 We surveyed readers of our parenting books that were sous vide enthusiasts to get their advice and tips.
 Fans of these devices think foods like steak come out juicier and more flavorful.
-That’s because spices and marinade in the bag are infused into the food . . . and that process works better than a pan on the stovetop or in an oven.
+That’s because spices and marinades in the bag are infused into the food . . . and that process works better than a pan on the stovetop or in an oven.

 (One clever tip we learned from sous vide fans: cook your food in a plastic container, which retains heat better than a metal pot—and hence uses less electricity).

 After trying out several top brands of sous vide cookers recommended by our readers, we’d agree—these gadgets are addictive!